 My research interests are in Crisis Informatics, Social Computing, and Network Science.
 Specifically, I study how people coordinate, self-organize, collectively problem-solve, and form communities online, especially in the high-tempo, high-risk environment of crisis.
 More broadly, I am interested in how social media platforms — as both complex and sociotechnical systems — affect and are affected by social behavior.

 I completed my PhD in Computer Science at the University of Colorado Boulder in Human Centered Computing under the advisement of Professor Leysia Palen.

-Before developing my interdisciplinary focus, I studied Sociology at University of Illinois at Urbana-Champaign and worked as social science researcher at Ethnography & Evaluation Research.
+Before developing my interdisciplinary focus, I studied Sociology at University of Illinois at Urbana-Champaign and worked as STEM education researcher at Ethnography & Evaluation Research.